Legal updates

 What steps should you take?

-Organisations which rely on highly experienced, skilled volunteers such as mountain rescue, lifeboat services and emergency services should review their arrangements and documentation - be it their handbooks, code of conduct, or renumeration documents - to assess the risk in relation to whether their ‘volunteers’ could in fact be workers in the opinion of a court or tribunal.
+Organisations which rely on highly experienced, skilled volunteers should assess whether their ‘volunteers’ could in fact be workers in the opinion of a court or tribunal.

 Micro Focus Ltd v.
 Mildenhall [2025] – the duty to consult on mass redundancies

 Section 188 of the Trade Union and Labour Relations (Consolidation) Act 1992 (TULRCA) imposes a duty on employers to carry out collective consultation where large-scale redundancies (or similar mass dismissals) are proposed.
-Large-scale, for these purposes, means 20 or more redundancies at one establishment within a period of 90 days.
+Large-scale, for these purposes, means a proposal to dismiss 20 or more employees at one establishment within a period of 90 days.

 The obligation applies independently of any individual consultation the employer may have to carry out.

-A long-standing question on such collective consultations is from which point the employer has to judge or evaluate how many people they are 'proposing to dismiss'.
+A long-standing question on such collective consultations is from which point the employer has to judge or evaluate how many people it is ‘proposing to dismiss’.
 If, for example, one phase of redundancies proves to be insufficient and plans are made for a second round, are both sets of numbers to be counted towards the trigger number (20)?

-Mr. Mildenhall (the Claimant) was employed by Micro Focus Ltd from 2015 until his dismissal by reason of redundancy on 29 July 2022.
+Mr. Mildenhall (the Claimant) was employed by Micro Focus Ltd from 2015 until his redundancy on 29 July 2022.
 Micro Focus announced large-scale restructuring in 2021 which led to the decision to dismiss him.
 The Claimant brought a claim for unfair dismissal and a protective award for failing to collectively consult under TULRCA.
-The decision was appealed to the Employment Appeal Tribunal (EAT).
+The decision was appealed to the EAT.

-The EAT found that the language and structure of TULRCA was clear; they also found that what mattered was the situation at the point an employer proposes dismissals in the future, and not how many dismissals were in fact effected when looking at the situation retrospectively - confirming that TULRCA is forward-looking only.
+The EAT found that the language and structure of TULRCA was clear.
+It also found that what mattered was the situation at the point at which an employer proposes dismissals in the future, and not how many dismissals were in fact effected when looking at the situation retrospectively – confirming that TULRCA is forward-looking only.
 Accordingly, collective consultation duties arise under TULRCA when an employer proposes to dismiss 20 or more employees within 90 days in the future.

 How could it impact your business?